-This is especially challenging when one considers that the titles “career counselor” or “career coach” are not regulated by state law in most states.
+This is especially challenging when one considers that the titles “career counselor” or “career coach” are not regulated by state law in most jurisdictions.
 This means that anyone can legally hang out a shingle and call themselves a career coach or career counselor.
 Yes.
 Anyone.

 One possibility: Consider seeking out someone who is both a career counselor and a mental health professional

-Unless you need highly specialized, career-specific, expertise, you should seriously consider seeking out someone who is both a Career Counselor AND a licensed, psychologist, social worker, counselor or some type of helping professional; these individuals may specialize in career counseling or career coaching AND have expertise in psychotherapy and mental health.
+Unless you need highly specialized, career-specific, expertise, you consider seeking out someone who is both a Career Counselor AND a licensed, psychologist, social worker, counselor or some type of helping professional; these individuals may specialize in career counseling or career coaching AND have expertise in psychotherapy and mental health.